seanmcquaid/Web-Fake-Book/README.md

 This repo will be a copy of the native app iRealB but for the web!

+## Front End

+React
+Styled Components
+RxJs + Axios Observable
+React-Router-Dom

+## Back End

+Mongoose + MongoDB
+Express/Node

-## Home
+### Home

-Has links to charts searcher and the option to add a chart
+1. Has links to charts searcher and the option to add a chart

-## Add Chart
+### Add Chart

-User must write the chart in functional harmony terms User must select a default key
+1. User must write the chart in functional harmony terms
+2. User must select a default key
-User must select how many bars
+3. User must select how many bars
-User must select time signature
+4. User must select time signature
-User can technically enter a chord per beat
+5. User can technically enter a chord per beat
-User can add in Section markers (AABA)
+6. User can add in Section markers (AABA)
-User can add in repeats
+7. User can add in repeats

-## Chart Info
+### Chart Info

-Chart is displayed in default key
+1. Chart is displayed in default key
-User can transpose the chart to a different key
+2. User can transpose the chart to a different key

-## Charts Searcher
+### Charts Searcher

-All charts for the site are displayed in a list (with pagination) Can search for specific chart (use fuzzy search)
+1. All charts for the site are displayed in a list (with pagination)
+2. Can search for specific chart (use fuzzy search)
-Can select a chart and be taken to the chart info page
+3. Can select a chart and be taken to the chart info page